danjulio/lv_port_esp32/README.md

 - other FT6X36 or the FT6206 controllers should work as well (not tested)
 - STMPE610

+## Note

+The HX8357 and STMPE610 were merged with the original project.
+You should check there for the latest updates.
+This repository remains for historic reasons and as a destination for links on the web.

 ## Get started
 ### Install the ESP32 SDK
 http://esp-idf.readthedocs.io/en/latest/